Liebermann - Christopher C. Gibbs College of Architecture

 About

-Wanda Katja Liebermann is an architectural and urban historian and Assistant Professor of Architecture at the Gibbs College of Architecture at the University of Oklahoma.
-She is a licensed architect who practiced for many years in the San Francisco Bay Area.
+Wanda Katja Liebermann is an architectural and urban historian, Associate Professor of Architecture at the Gibbs College of Architecture, and the Associate Director of Student Development for the Division of Architecture at the University of Oklahoma.
+She is also a licensed architect who practiced for fifteen years in the San Francisco Bay Area.

 Liebermann’s writing has appeared in the Journal of the Society of Architectural Historians, Future Anterior, the Journal of Architecture, the Journal of Design History, and several edited anthologies.
 Her research has been supported by the National Science Foundation, Department of Housing and Urban Development, Harvard Joint Center for Housing Studies, a UC Berkeley Arcus Endowment, the Arnold J. Brunner Grant, and Graham Foundation Grant.
 Liebermann received a Doctor of Design from Harvard University and a Master of Architecture and Bachelor of Arts in Architecture from UC Berkeley.

-Liebermann has extensive teaching experience, including design studio, and topics in architectural history and contemporary theory and criticism.
-Her teaching is informed by an interdisciplinary social historical lens, which connects theory with empirical, concrete case studies, thereby offering students vivid tools for formal exploration and criticality in both design and research.
+Liebermann has extensive teaching experience in design practice and architectural history, theory, and criticism.
+Her pedagogical approach is informed by an interdisciplinary social historical lens, which connects theory with empirical examples, offering students specific tools for formal and critical inquiry.

 Selected Publications